Modelling Population-Level Hes1 Dynamics: Insights from a Multi-Framework Approach

 The Hes1 protein is part of a family of helix-loop-helix repressors which sustain progenitor cells during development and induce binary cell differentiation processes \cite{Kageyama2007TheEmbryogenesis}.
 Hes1, specifically, plays an important role during neuronal development and the development of parts of the digestive tract during embryogenesis, as well as being found to contribute in tumours by ways of maintaining cancer stem cells and aiding metastasis \cite{Shimojo2011DynamicCells, Kageyama2007TheEmbryogenesis, Liu2015Hes1:Resistance}.
 The exact molecular interactions of these processes, however, are not yet entirely understood \cite{Kobayashi2014ExpressionDiseases}, making Hes1 interesting for mathematical modelling purposes to investigate potential interactions.

 To maintain neural progenitor cells, Hes1 oscillates due to a negative feedback loop between the Hes1 protein and the Hes1 gene \cite{Hirata2002OscillatoryLoop, Shimojo2011DynamicCells}.
-Interactions between the Hes1 negative feedback loop with the Delta-Notch pathway, a well-conserved developmental pathway influencing organ development, then lead to synchronous oscillations throughout a cell population for a few cycles \cite{Jouve2000hes1notch}.
-These are followed by further asynchronous oscillations appearing as a dampening of oscillations on a population level and finally result in a sustained ``salt and pepper pattern'' of cells with high and low levels of Hes1 throughout the population \cite{Artavanis1999Notch, Kageyama2007TheEmbryogenesis}.
+Interactions between the Hes1 negative feedback loop with the Delta-Notch pathway, a well-conserved developmental pathway influencing organ development \review{have, in particular, been observed in developing neural tissue of model organisms such as mice \cite{Imayoshi2013,Shimojo2016OscillatoryMorphogenesis} and with the Hes1 homologue Her6 in zebrafish \cite{Soto2020her6}.
+These interactions then lead to oscillations throughout a cell population for a few cycles which dampen over time \cite{Shimojo2008hes1notch,Phillips2016hes1mir9}, finally resulting in a sustained ``salt and pepper pattern'' of cells with high and low levels of Hes1 throughout the population \cite{Imayoshi2013, Artavanis1999Notch, Kageyama2007TheEmbryogenesis}.